iammsg/Project4/Writeup.md

 #### 4. Appropriate training data

 In order to ensure that the car drives down the center of the road, it's essential to capture center lane driving.
 I recorded one lap on track one using center lane driving.
-The FirstSample folder contains images and driving_log.csv file that records the images for this part of the simulation

-Then I repeated this process on the same track but in the clockwise direction in order to get more data points.The SecondSample folder contains these images.
+Then I repeated this process on the same track but in the clockwise direction in order to get more data points.
 Each snapshot has 3 images which comes from the left camera, centre camera and right camera.

 ![alt text][image1]